 Accesses the travel mode set on a network analysis layer as an arcpy.na.TravelMode object.

-Provides the ability to get or set the policy that indicates how the U-turns at junctions that could occur during network traversal between stops are being handled by the solver.
+Provides the ability to get or set the policy that indicates how the U-turns at junctions that could occur during network traversal between stops are being managed by the solver.
 The following is a list of possible values:

 Controls the use of the hierarchy attribute while performing the analysis.
 The following is a list of possible values: